confluentinc/ksql/docs-md/developer-guide/create-a-stream.md

 key in the underlying Kafka topic.
 If the value of the message key in the topic is the same as one of the columns defined in the stream, you can specify the key in the WITH clause of the CREATE STREAM statement.
-If you later use this column name to perform a join or a repartition KSQL knows no repartition is needed.
+If you use this column name later to perform a join or a repartition, ksqlDB knows no repartition is needed.
 In effect, the named column becomes an alias for ROWKEY.